 Camping and Wilderness Survival by Tawrell (survival book)

-The Backpacker’s Field Manual by Curtis
+The Backpacker’s Field Manual by Curtis (survival book)

 When All Hell Breaks Loose by Lundin (survival in the ‘burbs)